Keeping you and your family safe on long distance drives

 1. Drive in the morning

 You should drive after a good night’s sleep.
 This is because, by mid-afternoon, your body might feel tired.
-And by sunset, your internal clocks will signal your brain to rest.
+And by sunset, your internal clocks will signal your brain to rest, this is

 Driving early, especially if you have kids, will prevent you from feeling drowsy.
 This is one of the best ways to stay awake while driving.